sumfish/ChatApp/README.md

 <img src="./screenshots/startscene.PNG" alt="startscene" width="350" height="550"/>

 ### Chat Room Overview
-- Each message will be showed with time stamp and the seen infomation.
+- Each message will be showed with the time stamp and the info that how many people have seen this message.

 <img src="./screenshots/chatroom.PNG" alt="chatroom" width="500" height="800"/>